Searching Data Archived at FSD

 Are you looking for data on a specific subject?

 You can browse archived data by keyword, topic, and series.
 Datasets are indexed using the English version of the multilingual thesaurus ELSST, and both the CESSDA and FSD topic classification.
-There are separate web pages introducing data by theme (e.g. data on Russia, Finnish elections, Finnish young people).
+Our Data by Theme page also introduces datasets pertaining to different themes (e.g. health, crime, elections).

 Are you looking for specific variables?